Google Sketchup

 By Dan Slider, Multiple Headgear Wearer, P.I.
 Engineering.

 I'm not a Sketchup expert.
 I don't have time to become one.
-My X-keys Pro keeps most of the tools and features I need at hand so I don't have to remember shortcuts or click through multiple menus to search for them.
+My X-keys XK-60 keeps most of the tools and features I need at hand so I don't have to remember shortcuts or click through multiple menus to search for them.

 I grouped the keys by category to suit how I use Sketchup.
 One great advantage of using X-keys is you don't have to be stuck with my layout.
 You can move, regroup, remove, or add tools you need.
 You know you have the layout right when you stop looking at the keys and start reaching for them instinctively.

 X-keys also allows me to add special features to a key, playing off the features Sketchup built into their shortcuts.
 For example, hold my Paint Bucket key down, and it becomes an Eyedropper for sampling color or texture in the model.
-Sketchup does this when you have the Pain Bucket tool selected and press the Alt key (but who can remember that?).
+Sketchup does this when you have the Paint Bucket tool selected and press the Alt key (but who can remember that?).
 I've noted the special features I added below.

-My Sketchup 8 Layout
+My Sketchup Layout

-Top Row Left Side:
+Top Row Left Side

-Launch Sketchup and File options Save, Save As, Open, and Open Last - the keys you need to get started and to make frequent saves as you work.
+Launch Sketchup and File options Save, Save As, Open Last, and Open - the keys you need to get started and to make frequent saves as you work.

-2nd Row and Upper Top Row:
+2nd Row and Upper Top Row

 View Options: Parallel/Perspective Toggle, ISO, Front, Back, Left, Right, Bottom, Top, Hand Tool, Zoom Extents, Zoom Last

 I use these a lot as I'm moving around a model and they are great for jumping back to a standard view after you've been working close in on details.
-The two blank keys stay available for instant programming of a feature or tool du jour.

-Left Bank:
+Left Bank

-Center 20 Keys:
+Center 20 Keys

 These are my most frequently used tools and switching between them without having to take my cursor off the model lets me fly in Sketchup and concentrate on the design without having to stop to remember the shortcut.
-The Push/Pull + Face tool leaves the originating face intact when you apply the tool.
-Sketchup toggles this feature with the Ctrl key when you have the Push/Pull tool selected..

 Special features: Holding the Paint bucket key down turns it into an eyedropper for sampling colors or textures.
 This allows for rapid retouching of your model.
+I love this key so much I made a tutorial around it: How to create a Paint Bucket Key for Sketchup.

-Right Bank:
+Right Bank

-Selection and labeling tools: Select, Deselect, Intersect Selected, Select All, Dimension, Text Box, Esc, and two open keys for on-the-fly programming.
+Selection and labeling tools: Select, Hand, Intersect Selected, Select All, Move, Move + Copy, and Esc.

 Having a dedicated Esc key is particularly handy in Sketchup for getting out of an action.
 Intersect Selected comes in handy when working with complex shapes.
-I don't use the Dimension or Text tools a lot, but I like having them in plain sight when I want them.

 Special Features: holding down the Select key allows you to select multiple objects (same as adding a Shift).
+The Hand key sends an Esc command when released.
+Hold it down to pan your view, release it and the last tool used is active again.
+This is excellent for touching up small details.

 Reverse Faces Key